peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 {{pagebreak}}
 ### Data Flow Diagram

 This diagram shows how data artifacts (files) are created and transformed by the pipeline scripts.
+It traces the flow from initial inputs like `config.ini` and the personalities database, through intermediate query and response files, to the final aggregated results and analysis plots.

 {{grouped_figure:docs/diagrams/architecture_data_flow.mmd | scale=2.5 | width=75% | caption=Data Flow Diagram: Creation and transformation of data artifacts (files) by the pipeline scripts.}}